Non-Binding Expression of Interest (EOI) FAQs

 - When Enbridge Gas identifies that there is, or will shortly be, an increased demand for natural gas in a specific area of the province (via ongoing discussions our account managers have with contract rate customers or gained via insights from Municipal or Regional official plans), we will plan to rationally expand our system, often through a pipeline reinforcement project.

-- Because energy transition is a priority, while we work to plan reinforcement projects, we will also formally ensure, that any contract rate customers who wish to reduce their natural gas consumption (known as ‘de-contract’) are accounted for in that planning.
-This is what a binding reverse open season is.
+- As part of our planning, Enbridge Gas will seek to ensure that any contract rate customers who wish to reduce their natural gas consumption (known as ‘de-contracting’) are accounted for in that planning.
+This is what a non-binding reverse open season is.

 - This form will be requested to be returned to Enbridge Gas in a defined period, for example, 30 business days.